Drug and Alcohol Awareness and Prevention

 - Contact a Responsible Employee

-Responsible employees are individuals working at SCC who have an obligation and duty to inform the Title IX Coordinator of allegations of sex discrimination or sexual misconduct.
-Responsible Employees cannot keep their concerns confidential.
+Responsible Employees cannot keep your concerns confidential.
 If you talk to these individuals, your concerns will be reported and the College will follow up on your concerns.
-Faculty, staff, and student employees (including RAs) are considered mandatory reporters (Responsible Employees).
-To the extent you want Southeast Community College to take action, you need to report to a Responsible Employee, campus Safety & Security Specialist, Campus Security Authority, or the Title IX Coordinator.
+To the extent you want Southeast Community College to take action, you need to report to a Responsible Employee, Campus Safety & Security Specialist, Campus Security Authority, or the Title IX Coordinator.

 Beatrice Campus, Learning Centers at Nebraska City & Falls City: